GravityPDF/gravity-pdf/README.txt

 == Changelog ==

+= 6.0.4 =
+* Bug: Fix empty check on the Radio field so a zero (0) value is not considered empty

 = 6.0.3 =
 * Bug: Reduce the Focus Gravity template column widths by a fraction to prevent edge-case display issues (props Hiwire Creative)
 * Bug: Fix Help page results text encoding problems